VedantMandre/Project.Py/README.md

+# Proof of Concept: On-Premises Oracle to Azure Blob Storage via ADF

-# Objective
+## Objective

-The goal of this Proof of Concept (PoC) is to set up a structured data storage system and an automated pipeline to extract data from an on-premises Oracle database, store it in Azure Blob Storage, process it, and insert it into a PostgreSQL database.
+This Proof of Concept (PoC) aims to establish a structured data storage system in Azure Blob Storage and an automated pipeline using Azure Data Factory (ADF) to extract data from an on-premises Oracle database, process it, and prepare it for ingestion into an Azure PostgreSQL database.
+The solution ensures efficient data handling, incremental loading, and scalability within the constraints of available resources.

-# Scope
+## Scope

-Storage Account Access: The solution will be implemented using Azure Blob Storage.
+- **Storage Account Access**: Utilize Azure Blob Storage for data storage.

-Azure Data Factory (ADF) Access: The pipeline will be built using ADF for data movement and transformation.
+- **Azure Data Factory (ADF) Access**: Leverage ADF for data extraction, transformation, and movement.

-No Data Lakes or Additional Services: The solution will work strictly within the limits of available resources.
+- **No Additional Services**: Limit the solution to ADF and Blob Storage, avoiding Data Lakes or other Azure services.
+- **Oracle Connectivity**: Assume the cloud team will configure the Self-Hosted Integration Runtime (SHIR) for on-premises Oracle access.

-# Objective 1: Structuring Data Storage & Access Setup
+## Objective 1: Structuring Data Storage & Access Setup

+### 1. Storage Account Structure

+A well-defined storage structure ensures organized data management and easy access for multiple purposes (e.g., sales, FX rates).
+The proposed structure is as follows:

+#### Containers & Purpose
+- **`landing/`**: Stores raw data extracted from Oracle.
+- **`processed/`**: Stores transformed data ready for PostgreSQL ingestion.
+- **`control/`**: Stores metadata files for tracking incremental loads (e.g., timestamps).

+#### Folder Structure
 ```
-1. Storage Account Structure

-A well-defined storage structure ensures easy access and organization.
-The following naming conventions and folder structures will be used:

-Containers & Purpose:

-landing/ → Stores raw data extracted from Oracle.

-processed/ → Stores transformed data ready for PostgreSQL ingestion.

-control/ → Stores metadata files, including tracking timestamps for incremental loads.

-Folder Structure Example:

 landing/
   oracle/
     sales/